Guide

 • Vec<T>::toSpan() -> std::span<T> for zero-copy access;

-• a sibling azul.cppm module partition file.
+• a sibling azul.cppm module partition file (generated by azul-doc codegen all, not part of the release downloads).
 With a modules-aware toolchain you can import azul; instead of #include "azul20.hpp".

 • azul23.hpp — adds: